albanie/mcnMaxout/README.md

 vl_contrib('test', 'mcnMaxout') ; % optional
 ```

-Compilation is worthwhile, since the compiled `vl_nnmaxout` CUDA function is at least an order of magnitude faster than the naive MATLAB equivalent (currently `vl_nnmaxout` supports only GPU, and not CPU computation).
+Compilation is recommended, since the compiled `vl_nnmaxout` CUDA function is at least an order of magnitude faster than the naive MATLAB equivalent (currently `vl_nnmaxout` supports only GPU, and not CPU computation).
 However, if speed is not an issue, a pure MATLAB implementation is also included (as `vl_nnmaxout_matlab`), which can be run on either the CPU or GPU.

 The example code uses the [autonn](https://github.com/vlfeat/autonn) wrapper, which can also be installed with `vl_contrib`.